 University of Southern California

-Concentration: Social, Cognitive, and Consumer Psychology
+Concentration: Cognitive, Social, and Consumer Psychology

-Selected Peer-Reviewed Publication:
+Selected Peer-Reviewed Publications:

 Carden, L., & Wood, W. (2018).
 Habit formation and change.
 Current Opinion in Behavioral Sciences.
 This review highlights emerging findings and new directions in research on habit formation and change.
 This research is cited by, e.g., Dr. Angela Duckworth (U. of Pennsylvania), Dr. David Laibson (Harvard), Dr. James Gross (Stanford), Dr. Katherine Milkman (Wharton).